SMART CITY HACK 2017 Terms & Conditions

 In order to facilitate the judging process, and for that purpose only, the panel of judges will have access to all the information within the profiles as provided by the participants.

-These fifteen (15) finalist apps will be invited to present live at the Final Gala, using a 3-min pitch format in front of a live international jury of experts.
+These ten (10) finalist apps will be invited to present live at the Final Gala, using a 3-min pitch format in front of a live international jury of experts.

-A final number of FIVE (5) winners will be chosen at the end of the event, one winner per area, and will be awarded best project in category.
+A final number of TWO (2) winners will be chosen at the end of the event, one “Global Winner” and one “Big Impact” winner.

 NOTE: In order to be awarded a slot to pitch and opportunity to win, the participant must confirm his or her presence to showcase the app or the technological solution live on stage during the final event.
 Otherwise, the team will be disqualified and a runner-up will be chosen.